 Over the past twelve months, rail freight has begun to decline due to lower shipments of coal, oil and gas, durable goods, and related products.
-As a result of their declining revenue base, many of the major companies in the rail industry have reduced both operating and capital spending in 2016, which is likely to have a negative short-term impact on sales of various products and services that we provide to that industry.
+As a result of their declining revenue base, the major companies in the rail industry have substantially reduced both operating and capital spending in 2016 from the prior year's peak spending level, which is having a negative short-term impact on sales of various products and services that we provide to that industry.
 Therefore, we expect that current year revenues and profitability will reflect a slight decline year-over-year due to the combined effects of lower demand in our rail joint product line caused by reductions in capital budgets for most North American Class I railroads, softness in the utility pole business in Australia, and the discontinuance of utility pole toll treating services provided to a U.S.-based utility pole company.
-Also, the lower demand has allowed the market to reduce raw material purchase prices primarily in the Eastern U.S. which, due to certain pass-through conditions, will further reduce our revenues in the near term.
+The lower demand has allowed the market to reduce raw material purchase prices primarily in the Eastern U.S. which, due to certain cost pass-through conditions, will further reduce our revenues in the near term, but have a minimal impact on our profitability.
+The lower demand has also resulted in price reductions for the products we supply the commercial railroad business as competition has increased to replace the lower Class I demand.

-Recently, we signed long-term rail joint agreements with two of our largest railroad customers, representing market share gains for a critical maintenance-of-way part of the RUPS business.
-The contracts, with a term of three years and five years, are expected to collectively increase year-over-year sales for the rail joint business.
+During the year, we extended a contract with Norfolk Southern Railway Company, one of our largest railroad customers, to 2021.
+We also signed long-term rail joint agreements with two of our largest railroad customers, representing market share gains for a critical maintenance-of-way part of the RUPS business.
+The rail joint contracts, with a term of three years and five years, are expected to collectively increase year-over-year sales for the rail joint business.